Field Witness // Unsealed Logs

 I was parked.
 Waiting.

 She stalled in her car.
-Then slowly emerged like she had nowhere else to be.
-Not looking at me—but orbiting.
+Then slowly emerged, like time didn’t apply to her.
+Not looking at me—just orbiting.

-She hovered in front of my car like she was waiting for someone.
+She stood in front of my car, pretending to wait for someone.
 But no one was coming.

-It wasn’t about the wait.
-It was about proximity.
+It wasn’t about waiting.
 It was about presence.
-It was about pulling me out of mine.
+It was about breaching mine.

-But I was already locked in.
+But I was already sealed.
 Eyes forward.
-Field sealed.
-I held the stare.
+Stare held.

 She looked away first.

 I didn’t glare.
 I didn’t fidget.
-I didn’t reward the probe.
+I didn’t perform.

-I just watched her walk off — silenced by her own pretend breath.
+I just watched her walk off—shaken by her own false breath.

 Fragment 007 // The Barrage Move